 might need to change dates? beware cheaper flights

 If you aren't too fussy about the exact details of your flight, it's possible to get it for far less than if you'd specified an exact seat class, time, or that you wanted to bring your cat as hand luggage.

 The cheapest flights tend to have strict terms and conditions though, with limited changeability, and it's tough to get refunds.
 So always check the exact terms before booking.

 You can get a year's travel insurance for £13

-Never, ever just automatically book costly travel insurance via your airline.
+Never ever just automatically book costly travel insurance via your airline.
 Instead consider a year's policy for roughly the same cost, starting from just £13 at the time of writing.
-For regularly updated best buys and catches galore to avoid, read Cheap Travel Insurance.
+For regularly updated best buys plus the catches to avoid, read Cheap Travel Insurance.

 If you're staying in Europe, the European Health Insurance Card (EHIC) gives you free or discounted medical treatment in state-run hospitals in any European Union country (and a few others).
 Don't consider it a suitable substitute for travel insurance though, as it doesn't cover possessions, baggage and repatriation.
 Read the full Free EHIC guide.